Why “Minimalism” Often Looks Cheap (and How to Do It Right)

 The most common mistake is equating minimalism with removing furniture.
 A room with a bed, a nightstand, and nothing else is under-furnished.
 Minimalism is about the quality and intentionality of what is present, not the quantity.

 Choosing budget finishes is the second most prevalent error.
-The appeal of a minimal interior is partly that it appears to require fewer materials.
-Fewer materials at budget quality is a more expensive mistake than it appears, because the budget material carries the entire visual weight of the room and fails visibly under that responsibility.
+The appeal of a minimal interior is partly that it appears to require fewer materials, but fewer materials at budget quality costs more than it looks, because the budget material carries the entire visual weight of the room and fails visibly under that responsibility.

-Ignoring layout and flow in favor of visual simplicity produces rooms that look organized in a photograph and don’t function in person.
-Minimalist interior design in a Manhattan apartment is about how a space functions over years of daily use — the wide-angle lens is beside the point.
+Ignoring layout and flow in favour of visual simplicity produces rooms that look organised in a photograph and do not function in person.
+Minimalist interior design in a Manhattan apartment is about how a space works over years of daily use rather than how it photographs on one afternoon.

 Minimalism Is More Demanding, Not Less

-The premise that a minimal room is easier and cheaper to produce than a richly layered one is the precise inversion of reality.
+The premise that a minimal room is easier and cheaper to produce than a richly layered one has it backwards.
 A minimal room offers no visual protection.
-Every surface is evaluated on its own terms.
-Every proportion is held to account.
-Every lighting condition is exposed.
-The execution tolerance is smaller, the material specification is higher, and the planning required to achieve the result is more intensive.
+Every surface is evaluated on its own terms, every proportion is held to account, and every lighting condition is exposed.
+The execution tolerance is smaller, the material specification is higher, and the planning required is more intensive.

 In Manhattan apartment renovations, where the investment in construction is substantial and the result is lived in daily, minimalism done well is one of the most rewarding outcomes possible.
-Without the understanding of what it actually requires, the result is rooms that feel like they failed to become something.
+Done without an understanding of what it requires, it produces rooms that look like an unfinished version of something else.